Calculate Right: Perfect Transformer Size for Your Landscape Lights! (2024 Updated)

 Technical Considerations

-• System Wattage: Total wattage of all fixtures must not exceed the transformer's capacity to prevent overload.
+• System Wattage: Total wattage of all fixtures must not exceed transformer’s rating

 Additional Tips